-Canaccord, through the succession of various predecessor corporations, has been in business since 1950.
-Beginning in 1992, Canaccord adopted a focused growth strategy to become one of the leading independent investment dealers in Canada.
-Canaccord has achieved this through significant investments in its business infrastructure, with a focus on building strong client relationships.
+Canaccord Genuity Group, through the succession of various predecessor corporations, has been in business since 1950.
+Beginning in 1992, the Company adopted a focused growth strategy to become one of the leading independent investment dealers in Canada.
+The Company has achieved this through significant investments in its business infrastructure, with a focus on building strong client relationships.

-Canaccord continually invests in its employees, IT systems and office infrastructure, and the results of these initiatives have allowed the Company to grow into a global independent investment bank, with operations in 11 countries.
-Today, Canaccord has:
+Canaccord Genuity Group, continually invests in its employees, IT systems and office infrastructure, and the results of these initiatives have allowed the Company to grow into a global independent investment bank, with operations in 10 countries.
+Today, Canaccord Genuity Group Inc. has:

 - An integrated global capital markets group that provides financing and advisory services to a broad range of corporate clients; global sales and trading for institutional clients; and in-depth research coverage of a growing universe of companies. - An extensive network of wealth management offices located across Canada, the UK and Europe, and Australia.
-With 160 Advisory Teams1 in Canada and 118 Investment Professionals and Fund Managers in the UK and Europe, as of March 31, 2014, Canaccord's wealth management operations provide quality financial planning and wealth management solutions and trading services to individual investors, institutions and intermediaries, and charities.
+With 152 Advisory Teams1 in Canada, 114 Investment Professionals and Fund Managers in the UK and Europe and nine Advisors in Australia, as of March 31, 2015, the Company's wealth management operations provide quality financial planning and wealth management solutions and trading services to individual investors, institutions and intermediaries, and charities.

-Canaccord's independent nature means the Company is free from institutional constraints that sometimes afflict larger financial institutions.
-This independence allows Canaccord to provide a wider range of local and international products for its clients and the ability to act quickly when opportunities arise or when prompt solutions need to be found.
+Canaccord Genuity Group's independent nature means the Company is free from institutional constraints that sometimes afflict larger financial institutions.
+This independence allows the Company to provide a wider range of local and international products for its clients and the ability to act quickly when opportunities arise or when prompt solutions need to be found.

-Canaccord has devoted substantial resources to growing its global presence.
-Today, the Company has capital markets operations in Canada, the US, the UK, Europe, Australia, mainland China, Hong Kong, Singapore and Barbados.
-These offices focus on providing services to Canaccord Genuity's corporate and institutional clients from the domestic and international community.
-Given its capital markets expertise, combined with its capital markets strength in 11 countries, Canaccord remains in a favourable position to provide its clients with a wide array of international financing services and alternatives.
+Canaccord Genuity Group has devoted substantial resources to growing its global presence.
+Today, the Company has capital markets operations in Canada, the US, the UK, Europe, Australia, China, Hong Kong, Singapore and Barbados.
+These offices focus on providing services to the Company's corporate and institutional clients from the domestic and international communities.
+Given its capital markets expertise, combined with its capital markets strength in 9 countries, the Company remains in a favourable position to provide its clients with a wide array of international financing services and alternatives.